NHLStenden/docker-chat-server/README.md

 Now start typing in last two and see how the chat is taking place.

-# Using Wireshark to listen in on the conversation
+# Using Wireshark to listen in on the conversation (Linux)

+When using Windows as a host system it is not possible to listen in on the network traffic.
+Instead, a different approach is used.
+Please see

 Install and run Wireshark (as admin/sudo).
 Find the network card created for Docker:
 ```shell